tashmcgarey/codat-docs/docs/integrations/accounting/xero/xero-app-partner-program.md

 Must be enabled from **Integrations > Xero Credentials** to be enabled.

-While we request the above scopes, you will need to present on the SME’s consent screen what exactly you are requesting and why.
+While we request the above scopes, you will need to present on the SMB’s consent screen what exactly you are requesting and why.
 This will be checked by Xero during the certification, additional scopes should be explained to Xero during the review.

 ### 8: Sign up with Xero